Computer model locks in Colts vs. Chiefs picks, score prediction, SGP for NFL Week 12

-Colts vs. Chiefs: Where to watch NFL Week 12, score prediction, betting odds, sportsbook promos, SGP picks
+Chiefs vs. Colts: Where to watch NFL Week 12, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Indianapolis Colts vs. Kansas City Chiefs in an NFL Week 12 matchup on CBS and Paramount+